News

 my kids

-You know, we do generally get what we pay for with with nutrients and you want to get a good quality one.
+You know, we do generally get what we pay for with nutrients and you want to get a good quality one.

-and then the question comes what about a multivitamin ?.
+Then the question comes what about a multivitamin ?.

-you know if you get a good multivitamin that has methyl B12 Methyl Folate.
+You know if you get a good multivitamin that has methyl B12 Methyl Folate.

-Well, that depends on like I said at least take vitamin D, consider a multivitamin and then maybe especially if your child is suffering from any kind of chronic condition, get your child tested.
+Well, that depends on like I said at least take vitamin D, consider a multivitamin, and then maybe especially if your child is suffering from any kind of chronic condition, get your child tested.

 As well, no it's not ed and chewable supplements for kids, They got a bit of a pasting a few years ago, because there's some sugar in them, but it's better than nothing and it's a tiny part reliever of an everyday.